dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 Having to press the ++1++ key every time we start the game is not the end of the world, but it's not great either.
-Luckily, there's a way to automate that; the handy `autotype` DOSBox Staging command can simulate keypresses as implied by its name.
+Luckily, there's a way to automate that; the handy `autotype` DOSBox Staging command does exactly what it says on the tin---it can "auto-type" fake keypresses for you!

 This is what we need to put into our `[autoexec]` section to start the game without manual intervention:

 ```ini
 [autoexec]